CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

 In this task, you will build the Docker images to containerize the application and subsequently will be pushing them to the Azure Container Registry (ACR) for later use in Azure Kubernetes Service (AKS).

-1. Ensure that you are in the **labfiles** directory before proceeding with the next steps, as the Docker build need to access the Docker file to create the image.
+1. Ensure that you are in the **labfiles** directory before proceeding with the next steps, as the Docker build needs to access the Docker file to create the image.

     ```
     cd Cloud-Native-Application/labfiles/